SonicStrain/News-Reliability-tester/README.md

 # Fake-News-Detection
 Detecting 'FAKE' news using machine learning.

-Gather a news a test it if it is 'REAL' or 'FAKE'.
+Gather a news and test it if it is 'REAL' or 'FAKE'.

 ## Prerequisites